 We've laid out the most important aspects and features to consider when shopping for a dog car seat and highlighted the best options.

-Read More: 7 Back Seat Covers & Seat Belts for Dogs
+Read More: 7 Back Seat Covers and Seat Belts for Dogs

 Important factors to consider